EU data protection regulations: will they work, and how do we prepare?

 Back to those timings.
 The EU data protection regulations were originally floated in 2012 and it was thought they would be passed into law during this calendar year.
 That won’t happen and now the new European Commission president Jean-Claude Juncker wants them passed within six months.
 Even that is ambitions, said Andy Lucas, partner at Dentons, although he does believe the “regulation will be pushed through because there is a political imperative [to do so].”
 Even then, there is due to be a two-year bedding in period which in itself could prove costly for businesses as they look to comply with existing directives as well as the forthcoming regulations.

 Others remain concerned that the laws do little to address the real issue; namely, consumer behaviour.
-The point was raised that signing up to terms and conditions of big commercial services, without any concept of the privacy decisions they’re making, could be a problem for many people.
+“Signing up to terms and conditions of big commercial services, without any concept of the privacy decisions they’re making, is a problem,” said Victoria XXX, senior GCHQ liaison officer at the Home Office.
 Charlie Edwards, senior research fellow and director of security and resilience at the Royal United Services Institute added: “How do we make citizens and consumers more responsible for their data in the digital era?
 That’s a really challenging issue that a regulation will not actually achieve.”

 Charlotte Holloway, head of policy at techUK said: “We do more ecommerce in the UK than the rest of the EU combined.
 The UK is a leader and has companies that will be most profoundly affected by this.
 So we need to be crystal clear that this piece of regulation will actually achieve the things that it’s aiming to which is questionable in its current form.”